 So, what needs to be considered now and the future?
 PANIC!!
 No, I’m kidding, there are reasons to be positive about the UK software developer market.

-The Covid-19 effect has hit the UK hard.
-However, most are predicting a V-shaped recovery as before the crisis, software development activity in the UK had increased by 78% from January 2019 – February 2020.
+Software development activity in the UK had increased by 78% from January 2019 – February 2020.
 This is further indication that UK firms are embracing digital change and fueling demand for developers.
-We must also factor in the UK furlough scheme, which has contributed to the loss of activity as employers utilise the scheme.

 What next for developers?